rdtheriault/PiDMP/README.md

 ***Processing instructions

-LibreOffice will open (need to do this to create configs) close it
+LibreOffice will open (needs to do this to create configs) close it

 When the sql line shows up enter -> .read /home/pi/create.sql   -> .exit